Battle of Long Island: British arrival

-On June 28, Washington learned that the British fleet had set sail from Halifax on June 9 and was heading toward New York.
+On June 28, General Washington learned that the British fleet had set sail from Halifax on June 9 and was heading toward New York.
 On June 29, signals were sent from men stationed on Staten Island, indicating that the British fleet had appeared.
 Within a few hours, 45 British ships dropped anchor in Lower New York Bay.
 The population of New York went into a panic at the sight of the British ships; alarms went off and troops immediately rushed to their posts.
 On July 2, British troops began to land on Staten Island.
 The Continental regulars on the island took a few shots at them before fleeing, and the citizens' militia switched over to the British side.
 Less than a week later, there were 130 ships off Staten Island under the command of Richard Howe, the brother of General Howe.

 On July 6, news reached New York that Congress had voted for independence four days earlier.
 On Tuesday, July 9, at 18:00, Washington had several brigades march onto the commons of the city to hear the Declaration of Independence read.
 After the end of the reading, a mob ran down to Bowling Green with ropes and bars, where they tore down the gilded lead equestrian statue of George III of Great Britain.
 In their fury, the crowd cut off the statue's head, severed the nose, mounted what remained of the head on a spike outside a tavern, and the rest of the statue was dragged to Connecticut and melted down into musket balls.